 Giving Day 2018 Showed How Small Can Be Big

 Thursday, April 5 dawned cold and quiet.
 After weeks of anticipation, Giving Day 2018, a 24-hour race to raise as much as possible for Mason’s most deserving programs, was underway.
 As the sun came out, Mason Nation warmed up and then started to rock.
-By midnight, hundreds of small donations had added up to big results, with an exceptional tally of 1,264 donors contributing $253,299 (and counting) to their favorite causes and funds, representing every school and unit at Mason.
+By midnight, hundreds of small donations had added up to big results, with an exceptional tally of 1,712 donors contributing $328,000 to their favorite causes and funds, representing every school and unit at Mason.

 Throughout the day, Mason spirit abounded on campus, online, and at special events.
 At the Giving Day tent on Wilkins Plaza, hundreds of students stopped by to write thank-you postcards to donors and grab free coffee and Mason swag.
 Everyone from students to deans to President Cabrera and the Patriot cut video messages for social media.

 In downtown D.C., Mason Nation turned out in big numbers at Raise the Roof, the Giving Day happy hour and watch party.
 Nearly 150 alumni, friends, faculty and staff filled the atrium of the Homer Building at Metro Center.
 Thanks go to lead sponsor BB&T Bank for providing the venue space.